sbb-design-systems/lyne-components/README.md

   - write values to md-file
 - Probably we could integrate https://www.sitespeed.io/?
 - We currently only lint tsx files. but we must also lint .js files like configs for storybook
+- If tests are run, a coverage report is generated in the ```coverage``` folder.
+Should we make it available to the public somewhere?

 ## Issues
 - If you commit a fix and the merge the latest master before pushing, semantic-release won't do a new release: 'The local branch master is behind the remote one, therefore a new version won't be published.' -> https://travis-ci.org/lyne-design-system/lyne-components/jobs/658782240